YLMstring/Prestige-Plus/README.md

 # Prestige Plus v2.0.0 for WoTR
 ## Requirements: [ModMenu](https://github.com/WittleWolfie/ModMenu).
 [TTT-Core](https://github.com/Vek17/TabletopTweaks-Core).

-- Add grapple mechanic and a bunch of prestige classes!
+- This mod adds a lot of character options to the game, especially combat maneuvers and prestige classes!
-- Apart from some minor tweaks, all the homebrew stuff are optional.
+- All features are toggleable.

 ## Featuring